skwcrd/thai_region/README.md

 ## Getting Started

-This project is a starting point for a Dart [package](https://flutter.dev/developing-packages/), a library module containing code that can be shared easily across multiple Flutter or Dart projects.

-For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-## Installation

 Download or clone repository and add a dependency on the `thai_region` package in the `dependencies` section of pubspec.yaml (recommend use this):

 ```yaml